(last updated 16 April 2019)

 Harold's miliary record also shows that he had married Armenia W. Reis at St Barnabas in Middlesex on 4 May 1915 (the wedding was witnessed by G. W. Goddard and E. E. C. Goddard).
 Although still to be confirmed, we think that Armenia Werneck Reis may have come to England from Brazil in the year she married Harold.
 Ancestry's UK Outward passenger Lists show that Harold, then a 42 year-old civil engineer and his wife Armenia (27) sailed to Penang in the Federated Malay Straits (now Malaysia) on the Kaisar-I-Hind which left London on 16 February 1917.
 The UK National Probate Calendar shows that Harold died at the Penang General Hospital on 28 February 1920.
 The Probate Calendar noted that Harold was then living at Kuala Lumpur and probate, decided in London on 24 March 1920, was paid to his father George Weavings Goddard, a retired Indian merchant.
 We don't know if Armenia was with Harold at the time of his death.
 Shipping records show she sailed from Sydney to England on the steamship MANTUA, arriving at London on 18 April 1920.
 The electoral rolls for St Marylebone in London show that she was living at 8 Mortimer Street in the Langham Ward in 1931.
 According to the Catherine House records, an Armenia Werneck Goddard, born on 1 July 1889, died in 1971 in the Brentwood registration district of Essex (the same registration district in which Harold's sister, Kathleen Marion Goddard, died in 1975).

 5) Kathleen Marion Goddard (1878-1975) who was born at Calcutta, lived in Wandsworth in London at the time of the 1891 and 1901 censuses and Wood Green in Middlesex in 1911.
-She, too, did not marry and died in the Brentwood RD of Essex in 1975; and
+She, too, did not marry and died at Hutton Brentwood in Essex on 21 March 1975; and

 6) Born at Brixton in London in 1879, Frank Ernest Goddard lived at Wandsworth from at least 1891 to 1910.
 We haven't been able to trace him with any certainty after that although Ancestry's UK outgoing passenger lists show that a F. E. Goddard, born in around 1880, travelled from Southampton to Cape Town in South Africa in 1904 and 1924 and from Southampton to Bombay in 1958.